yenchic/density_ranking/README.md

     - `CL_lev`: The contour levels.
     - `CL`: A list of contour lines corresponding to `CL_lev`.
     - `persistent`: The persistent diagram of density ranking.
+    - `clevel`: The levels where the mass-volume, Betti number, and persistence curves are evaluated.
+    - `Mcurve`: The value of the mass-volume curve evaluated at `clevel`.
+    - `Bcurve`: The value of the Betti number curve evaluated at `clevel`.
+    - `Pcurve`: The value of the persistence curve evaluated at `clevel`.